 What to Expect on the Lanikai Pillbox Hike

 While the first hundred feet of the hike are quite steep, don’t let that stop you!
 (I promise, that’s the worst it gets.)
 After that, take a quick break, and power on through.
 You can make it to the first pillbox in 25 minutes (roundtrip, the journey is about 45 minutes).
-There are other pillboxes further down the path, but honesty, the view stays pretty similar to the one you see at the first pillbox.
+There are other pillboxes further down the path, but honestly, the view stays pretty similar to the one you see at the first pillbox.
 You’ll see two small islands, locally known as the “mokes,” from the graffiti-covered pillboxes.

 Fun fact: while one of the mokes is owned by the military, you can actually kayak to the other one!